Zzh-tju/ZoneEval/tutorials/readme.md

 It forms a zone-oriented convolution kernel, just like the case above, left zone favored or right zone favored.

 <div align="center"><img src="cat-response.png" width="600"/></div>
+Visualization of the class score on P4, P5 and P6 FPN levels.

 As shown, one can see that the "left-0" detector produces very weak classification responses for the cats in the disfavor zone.